 3. Client Requests Major Changes Too Late in the Process

 For many project teams, feedback can come far too late in the process and sometimes at completion.
-This can be devastating news for the web developer and a situation which is likely to incur cost implications.
+This can be devastating news for the web developer and a situation that is likely to incur cost implications.

 But why does this feedback come as such a surprise?
 Well, expectations are everything when it comes to web development, and without showing the actual progress it’s often difficult to know precisely what the client wants.
 For this reason, the web developer may proceed with a very different concept to what the customer had in mind.